CosmicSyntax/newhome/README.md

 8. [ ] HVAC
 	- [ ] Airflow issue
 	- [ ] Knocking noise near kitchen wall; really loud in master bed
+		- [ ] Also in the middle of the main floor
 9. [ ] Drywall issues
 	- [ ] In foyer walls and near window
 	- [ ] Garage right side (window side)